Robert Schlögl: Life and work

 Schlögl is a researcher in catalysis who has made crucial contributions to the elucidation of the structural dynamics and functionality of heterogeneous catalysts based on inorganic solids.
 The focus of his work is on the investigation of polycrystalline copper, molybdenum and vanadium oxides for selective oxidation.

 Honors and awards

 Schlögl received numerous awards and distinctions.
 He was awarded the Otto Bayer Award and the Schunk Prize for innovative materials.
 In 2015 he received the Alwin Mittasch Prize, in 2017 the Ruhr Prize for Art and Science.
 For 2019 Schlögl was awarded the Eduard Rhein Prize.
-He is also a member of the Berlin-Brandenburg Academy of Sciences and honorary professor at Technical University of Berlin and Humboldt University of Berlin.
+He is also a member of the Berlin-Brandenburg Academy of Sciences and honorary professor at Technische Universität Berlin and Humboldt University of Berlin.
 Schlögl has been a member of the Leopoldina since 2011 and is a member of the German Academy of Engineering Sciences (Acatech).

+Personal life

+In April 2023, Schlögl was one of the 22 personal guests at the ceremony in which former Chancellor Angela Merkel was decorated with the Grand Cross of the Order of Merit for special achievement by President Frank-Walter Steinmeier at Schloss Bellevue in Berlin.